MenaceInc/MenaceInc.github.io/_posts/2016-04-25-Quick_and_easy_git_reset.markdown

 ---
 layout: post
-title: Quick and easy way to reset your git repo
+title: "Quick and easy way to reset your git repo"
 date: 2016-04-25
 categories: git
 ---